V-core9/Q_NodeTest/README.md

   NGINX is used to proxy requests and provide access to both APP and API.
   API => <http://localhost/api/>
   APP => <http://localhost/>

+## Development

+1. Application

+Start dev server like any other React application using a command:

+    start bash -c 'cd app; npm start'

+>NOTE: You need the API to run at <http://localhost/api> in order for the App to work entirely.